alexfdez1010/dungeon_crawler/Readme.md

 ## Play the Game 🎮

 First, the most important part: you can play the game [right here](https://alexfdez1010.github.io/dungeon_crawler/)!
 The game operates with WebAssembly and is playable directly in your browser.
-No installation needed – just dive right in! 🌐
+No installation needed – just dive right in! 🌐 You will need a keyboard to play, though.

 ### Controls 🕹️